 When the leveraged investments bubble burst trillions of dollars disappeared in a puff of red smoke.
-Leveraged investing was a game of musical chairs where the money went around in circles so everyone could pretend to own it.
-Well, the music has stopped.

 The hundreds of billions of dollars that have been poured into banks have had little impact because most of it is going into patching a few of the smaller holes in the banks balance sheets and very little is left to actually affect the economy.
 What is needed is some tough realizations.